 How to send a post-interview thank you letter

-Aspects of a thank you letter
+Components of a thank you letter

-Like any letter or essay, thank you letters typically take on a standard format.
+Like any letter or essay, thank-you letters typically take on a standard format.
 While yours can deviate and be unique, don’t stray too far from the norm.
 Thank you letters or emails shouldn’t include GIFs or pleas for the role.
 Try and be personal while also sticking to the script.

-Other candidates may choose to skip the heading and dive straight into the message.
+Other candidates may skip the heading and dive straight into the message.
 This is a matter of preference.
 Think about the company you’re applying to and the personalities of the interviewers to help you decide how formal or relaxed your thank you letter should be.

 Begin the letter with a normal greeting.